danielsaidi/SwiftKit/Sources/SwiftKit/SwiftKit.docc/SwiftKit.md

 SwiftKit is divided into the sections found in the Topics section below.

-You can explore the sections in the documentation or in the demo app.
+You can explore the sections in this documentation or in the demo app.

 ## Topics